Chasing the Aurora in Iceland – the Land of Fire and Ice

 The Reykjavik Free Church

 We decide to spend some time one afternoon at Tjörnin Pond in front of City Hall.
 It is frozen over, and the resident swans are all in one corner where the ice recedes enough for them to swim a little.
 People enjoy feeding the swans and ducks here, and of course walking on water!
 We get a chuckle watching a bicyclist tear back and forth across the pond.
 The Reykjavik Free Church, with the green roof stands out in the landscape, and we trudge past it through the snow on our way to the Volcano House.
 We think we’re on our way to the Volcano House…but we end up at the Volcano Show at Red Rock Cinema instead.
+Unfortunately, it is now permanently closed.

 The First Three Victims – the newly discovered Alfred Hitchcock flick